ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2016-11-26-post-election-community-feedback-results.md

 8. **Provide expertise** and guidance on the ethics of using open data & building technology
 9. **Maximize our impact** through specialization (tech, policy, events, trainings)

 We also revisited our **core values** as a group.
-To re-affirm, Chi Hack Night is:
+To re-affirm, Prog Hacknight is:

 * A safe space where all are welcome regardless of race, religion, creed, political ideology or technical ability
 * Governed by the community, open and accountable